Huynhtri027/mobile-androidintro/README.md

 # Mobile_AndroidIntro
 Android Introduction PPT

 It is a Live instructor led lab.
-Demo of the screen cap and lab code will be posted.
+Demo of the lab will be posted later.